-Houseplants improve indoor aesthetic, can help reduce stress, and can help improve your mood, but did you know there are plants that improve indoor air quality also?
-According to a time-tested study of indoor air pollution by NASA in 1989, interior landscape plants can significantly reduce the amount of organic chemicals present indoors.
-Keep reading to learn more about the best indoor plants for air quality.
+Houseplants improve the indoor aesthetic, can help reduce stress, and can help improve your mood, but did you know there are plants that improve indoor air quality also?
+According to a time-tested study of indoor air pollution by NASA in 1989, interior landscape plants can significantly reduce the number of organic chemicals present indoors.

 Indoor Plants Fight Indoor Air Pollutants